top of page

 Post: Blog2_Post

 GPCRs are one of the most important families of therapeutic targets in the pharmaceutical industry.
-They are involved in several pathologies, ranging from neurological, oncological, degenerative, metabolic, immunological… around a third of the drugs in clinical use are GPCR ligands.1
+They play a role in various pathologies, including neurological, oncological, degenerative, metabolic, and immunological conditions.
+Approximately one-third of the drugs currently in clinical use are GPCR ligands.

-Twist Bioscience serves Life Science researchers who are changing the world for the better.
-Coming from diverse fields of medicine, agriculture, industrial chemicals and data storage, scientists use their synthetic genes, oligo pools, and NGS target enrichment to better lives and improve the sustainability of the planet.
-Twist Bioscience technology overcomes inefficiencies and enables cost-effective, rapid, precise, high-throughput DNA synthesis and sequencing.
+Twist Bioscience serves life science researchers who are dedicated to improving the world.
+These scientists come from diverse fields such as medicine, agriculture, industrial chemicals, and data storage.
+They utilize synthetic genes, oligo pools, and NGS target enrichment to enhance lives and promote sustainability.
+Twist Bioscience's technology addresses inefficiencies and enables cost-effective, rapid, precise, high-throughput DNA synthesis and sequencing.

-They found themselves with a target, C5aR, lacking the appropriate tools to study it in depth.
-This receptor, the C5a anaphylatoxin chemotactic receptor 1 (also known as CD88), is part of the rhodopsin family of GPCRs.
-Interest in this receptor has recently increased as it participates in several inflammatory pathologies, such as asthma, arthritis, sepsis, and more recently has been found to participate in Alzheimer’s disease and cancer.2
+However, researchers faced a challenge with the target C5aR, as they lacked the appropriate tools to study it in depth.
+The C5a anaphylatoxin chemotactic receptor 1, also known as CD88, is part of the rhodopsin family of GPCRs.
+Interest in this receptor has surged recently due to its involvement in several inflammatory pathologies, including asthma, arthritis, sepsis, and more recently, Alzheimer's disease and cancer.

-Its activation triggers immunological responses, such as chemotaxis, activation and inflammatory signaling.3 Improving the understanding of the molecular binding mechanism behind C5a and C5aR interaction is of high interest for the development of novel immunological therapeutics
+Its activation triggers immunological responses, such as chemotaxis, activation, and inflammatory signaling.
+Understanding the molecular binding mechanism behind C5a and C5aR interaction is crucial for developing novel immunological therapeutics.

-To accelerate ligand development for C5aR new tools must be developed.
-Fluorescence-based assays such as flow cytometry or fluorescence polarization, which can be used as medium or high throughput screening would be a great option, but there is a lack of fluorescent probes in the market for this receptor.
+To accelerate ligand development for C5aR, new tools must be developed.
+Fluorescence-based assays, such as flow cytometry or fluorescence polarization, can be used for medium or high-throughput screening.
+However, there is a notable lack of fluorescent probes available in the market for this receptor.

 Celtarys Conjugation Technology